 MAIN PURPOSE OF THE JOB:

 As a Nurse or Paramedic, you will be part of a close team working together to use your clinical expertise and skills to take full responsibility of the health, safety and welfare of custodies within the court setting.
-You will be responsible for diagnosis, identifying appropriate interventions, maintaining records and providing clinical advice and guidance in a court setting.
+You will be responsible for identifying appropriate interventions, maintaining records and providing clinical advice and guidance in a court setting.

 - Adhere to and implement CQC and local policies and procedures whilst working within the NMC/HCPC Code of Professional Conduct.

 - Apply critical analysis to the synthesis of complex information during the care process to provide accurate advice and health information and medication to patients in order to empower and enable them to act upon advice given.